Izenda7Series/docs-html/_sources/dev/api_frontend_integration.rst.txt

              - The values for the filters, in this format ``{ p1value: a_value, p2value: another_value, .. }``
            * - **integrationStyle** |br|

-             - The options for toolbar and filter section, in this format ``{ "hideToolbar": true/false, "hideFilter": true/false }``
+             - The options for toolbar and filter section, in this format ``{ "hideToolbar": true/false, "hideFilter": true/false, "hideReportName": true/false, "hidePreviewRecords": true/false }``

 **Samples**